abhinavguptas/Multi-RecordType-Sobject-Picklist-Describer/README.md

 ## 2. Use PicklistDescriber.describe(...) calls

-API learning curve is almost 0.001 % (calculated based on black magic), one needs to call one of the three describe() methods as shown below
+API learning curve is almost 0.001 % (calculated based on black magic), you just need to call describe(..) method and it will handle back you a List<String> having required picklist values.
+So, one needs to call one of the three describe() methods as shown below:

  1. When you have the record id